7 Best Walking Shoes in 2023

 Do your feet have special needs?

-Be it a proven condition like diabetes or just a periodic heel pain, your walking shoe should relieve discomfort and not aggravate it.
+Be it a diagnosed condition like diabetes or just periodic heel pain, your walking shoe should relieve discomfort and not aggravate it.
 Here are some general guidelines on what type of footwear to choose for various health issues:

 Flat feet / Overpronation